SAP/openui5-docs/docs/Master-Detail_Template_8ed9339.md

 ### Where Can I Find the Master-Detail Template?

-You can find the template in the following places:

 -   **SAP Fiori Master-Detail Application** template in SAP Web IDE

     For more information about SAP Web IDE, see the documentation for SAP Web IDE on the SAP Help Portal at [https://help.sap.com/viewer/p/SAP\_Web\_IDE](https://help.sap.com/viewer/p/SAP_Web_IDE).